cicsdev/cics-java-liberty-springboot-jdbc/README.md

 The bundle project is already provided in the repository (imported when you cloned the repo).

 1. **Locate the Bundle Project:**
-    In Project Explorer, locate the imported bundle project (e.g., cics-java-liberty-springboot-jdbc-cicsbundle).
+    In Project Explorer, locate the imported Bundle Project (e.g., cics-java-liberty-springboot-jdbc-cicsbundle).

     Look into the project to verify its structure and contents.